jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 <img src="https://latex.codecogs.com/svg.latex?\sum_{i=0}^{X}%20Tx_{i}%20=%20\sum_{o=0}^{Y}%20Tx_{o}">

 However, this is not the case.
-Firstly, transaction fees must be considered. *Furthermore, on Cardano (that implements the (E)UTxO model, uses ADA and not BTC) native tokens have been rolled out.
+Firstly, transaction fees must be considered. *Furthermore, on Cardano (that implements the EUTxO model, uses ADA and not BTC) native tokens have been rolled out.
 Thus, minting and burning of native tokens creates an imbalance between the cumulative inputs and resulting outputs of a transaction.
 However, this is content for later lecture (according to Lars).*

 *Note: This is all accomplished through the use of a software wallets implementing transaction algorithms <sup>[3](#ft3)</sup>.
 Furthermore, technically BTC does implement basic 'smart contracts', which is to say, the transactional algorithms may utilise BitCoin Script (which includes a validator for identifying addresses and a redeemer to unlock the ability to spend funds[[5]](#5)).
 As far as I understand, BitCoin Script is essentially a wrapper for managing public-private key cryptographic implementation and unlocking funds to spend through the use of digital signatures [[6]](#6).*